CateleyaB/Sudoku-Solver/README.md

 # Sudoku Solver

-This is a program I made which can solve most sudoku puzzles.
+This is a program I made which can solve any sudoku puzzle.

 ## Description

 The program takes a text file with 9 lines of 9 digits as an input.
 The program will proceed to solve the sudoku puzzle when it recieves a valid input and print the steps to the console.
 The current algorithm does this by finding [naked and hidden singles](http://hodoku.sourceforge.net/en/tech_singles.php) until it is solved or gets stuck.
+When it gets stuck, it uses a recursive function guess a value for a square and then tries to solve again using naked and hidden singles, and more guessing if necessary.
+If it finds it has guessed wrong, then it returns to before the guess was made and tries the next reasonable number.
 Other than the input file, all IO is console-based and the program is compiled each time it is run using a makefile.

 ### Dependencies